srl-labs/srl-netbox-demo/README.md

 # srl_netbox-demo

-This lab sets up a demo environment for Nokia SRL devices using Netbox.
+This lab sets up a demo environment for Nokia SRL devices using Netbox 4.2.5.
 The deployment process initializes a virtual network topology using `containerlab` and provisions it using `Netbox` and `Ansible`.
 During the spin-up, Netbox is deployed, and Nokia device types are imported using the provided device library.
 For generating and deploying intents to the fabric, the project is using the playbooks from the [netbox_integration_example branch](https://github.com/srl-labs/intent-based-ansible-lab/tree/netbox_integration_example) of the `intent-based-ansible-lab` repository.

 ---